-Freeway: A major highway/roadway with controlled access, devoted exclusively to traffic movement, mainly of a through or regional nature.
+Freeway: A divided arterial highway with controlled access and intersection grade separations, devoted exclusively to unimpeded traffic movement, mainly of a through or regional nature.
+See also Highway.

 Frequency: The number of times a field, such as an electromagnetic field, changes direction in space each second.
 Also, the number of trains, flights, or other transportation service that occur in a given period.